ZheyuanWU/ZheyuanWU.github.io/misc.md

 <!-- ###### Thanks for curiosity :) -->

 ### Photography
-Memories, Emotions, and Who I Am.
+📷 Memories, Emotions, and Who I Am.
 <!-- Photography for me is a record of emotions.
 I have always been overly concerned with some of the trivial details of life that are full of beauty, so I rely on my intuition to record them.
 I never care about devices, for me a mobile phone is the best choice. --> [photo collections](photos.html)

 ### Something I love and would recommend ...
-Films : The French Dispatch
+📽️ Film : The French Dispatch
-A book of short stories: Opowiadania bizarne (“Tales of the Bizarre”), by Olga Tokarczuk
+📖 Book : Opowiadania bizarne (“Tales of the Bizarre”), by Olga Tokarczuk
-Games: Disco Elysium
+🎮 Game: Disco Elysium
-Anime: 進撃の巨人 (Attack on Titan)
+🎴 Anime: 進撃の巨人 (Attack on Titan)

 <!-- ### Cooking and tasting delicacies